zhaoshiji123/MTARD-extension/README.md

 Other codes in this section can refer to the code link in the conference version ([here](https://github.com/zhaoshiji123/MTARD).)

+The checkpoint of B-MTARD can be found [here](https://drive.google.com/drive/folders/1SPtUwtjKjef-bsSbzlJ8TcKubIqKqYLX?usp=drive_link).

 ### the running environment

 ```bash